upenn-libraries/sdbmss/README.md

 * Get a copy of the Oracle database into MySQL.
 You can do this one of two ways:

-    * If your host can access the Oracle db: run oracle2mysql from the old SDBM Python project to create a copy of it.
+    * If your host can access the Oracle db: run [oracle2mysql](https://github.com/codeforkjeff/oracle2mysql) to create a copy of it.
 You will be prompted for the location of the Oracle database and credentials.

     ```
-    source ~/env_sdbm/bin/activate
-    cd ~/sdbm/oracle2mysql
+    cd ~/oracle2mysql
     python oracle2mysql.py oracle2mysql_conf
     ```